mroczect/librawssg/docs/content/references.md

 ) -> Result<Option<PageContext>, RawssgError>;
 ```

 Validates the path, reads the file, extracts frontmatter, renders Markdown, and returns a `PageContext`.
 Drafts are skipped automatically.
+This function is used internally but is public for custom handler implementations.

 ---